zorkzou/G2C4/README.md

 ## How to run CFour in Gaussian

-1. Put g2c4.exe as well as 3 templet files scripts/cfour.templet-* in to a folder.
+1. Put g2c4.exe as well as 3 templet files scripts/cfour.templet-* into a folder.
 For example, /home/myID/Chemsoft/G2C4
 2. Put scripts/run-cfour.sh into your Gaussian calculation folder, and modify run-cfour.sh.
 * Line 4 has to be modified if MRCC is going to be used,
 * Lines 7 to 13 are related to CFour,